How to Mix Electric Guitars

 Step 4: compress with intent

 Distorted rhythm guitars are already heavily compressed by the distortion itself, so they often need little or none.
 Clean and lightly driven parts benefit more from gentle compression to even out dynamics.
 Use compression to control a part that jumps around, not as a reflex on every track.
-The fundamentals in EQ and compression apply directly here.
+The fundamentals in EQ and compression apply directly here, and heavily driven tones have their own quirks covered in mixing distorted guitars.

 Step 5: add depth with effects